 If you’re caring for a stroke survivor who seems self-centered, it’s important to approach the situation with compassion and patience.
 Here are some strategies to help you navigate this difficult dynamic:

-Speak Honestly Without Blame:
+Speak Openly Without Blame

 Rebuilding Connections

-The Role of Professional Support
+Role of Professional Guidance

 Overcoming challenges is not something anyone should face alone.
 Professional support can be essential in navigating personal struggles.
 Here are some resources to consider:

-Neuropsychologists: These specialists study how the brain influences thinking patterns, memory, decision-making, and mood.
+Neuropsychologists: These specialists study how a brain influences thinking patterns, memory, decision-making, and mood.
 They conduct in-depth evaluations to identify areas where mental functions may have been altered due to an injury or medical episode.
-Based on their findings, they develop personalized strategies to strengthen mental clarity, improve daily functioning, and ease distress that may come with shifts in how a person reacts or processes situations.
+Based on findings, they develop personalized strategies to strengthen mental clarity, improve daily functioning, and ease distress that may come with shifts in how a person reacts or processes situations.
 Their role is especially valuable when clear, structured guidance is needed to help individuals navigate day-to-day life after significant neurological impact.

 Support Groups: Both individuals in recovery and caregivers can benefit from shared experiences and encouragement.